DavidUdell/sparse_circuit_discovery/README.md

 - Small models like Pythia 70M should be run with `LARGE_MODEL_MODE: False`.
   This solves device issues with `accelerate` on too-small models.

 - Try to run this on CUDA 12.2 or better.
-I have ever had issues on CUDA 12.0;
-  I haven't looked into this in great detail, but I notice this fix works.
+I have ever had env variable bugs on CUDA 12.0; I haven't looked into this in great detail, but I notice this fix works.

 - If you're trying to access a gated HuggingFace model repo, you'll have to provide the needed HuggingFace access token in